bondybondbond/goal-breaker/docs/AI_PROJECT_STATE.md

 - **FIXED**: Task completion styling only green on hover (now permanent light green + strikethrough)
 - **FIXED**: Hidden level connectors go to nowhere (now show placeholder circles with count)
 - **FIXED**: Task creation requires Enter with no hints (added visual hints + Escape support)
+- **FIXED**: Inconsistent canvas positioning when importing or creating from list view
 - **Performance**: Drag may lag with many goals (untested)
 - **Mobile**: Basic responsive only, canvas not optimized for touch
 - **State**: No persistence - refreshing loses all work